VincentPeters/StyleGuide/README.md

 ## .gitignore

 Always use a gitignore file, especially when using specific IDE's as PhpStorm or WebStorm.
-You can use this predefined one for basic javascript/web development: [https://github.com/VincentPeters/StyleGuide/blob/master/.gitignore](A basic webdev .gitignore)
+You can use this predefined one for basic javascript/web development: [A basic webdev .gitignore](https://github.com/VincentPeters/StyleGuide/blob/master/.gitignore)

 ## Sass